asanoviskhak/alma-lead-mgmt-project/README.md

 ### Troubleshooting
 If you encounter any issues during setup or runtime, please check the following:
 1. Ensure all dependencies are correctly installed
-2. Verify that environment variables are properly set
-3. Check the console for any error messages
+2. Check the console for any error messages
-4. Ensure you're using a compatible Node.js version
+3. Ensure you're using a compatible Node.js and npm versions